elixir-europe/infectious-diseases-toolkit/data-communication/index.md

 - Multiple standards exist to assess accessibility, primarily for web-based interfaces:
   - The [European accessibility act](https://ec.europa.eu/social/main.jsp?catId=1202#:~:text=The%20European%20accessibility%20act%20is,EU%20leading%20to%20costs%20reduction) applies within the European Union;
   - The [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/) are a set of international standards for accessibility;
-  - Multiple tools can be used to assess accessibility on the web, e.g. [WAVE Web Accessibility Evaluation Tools](https://wave.webaim.org), but it is important to check the associated legislation carefully;
+  - Multiple tools can be used to assess accessibility on the web, e.g. [WAVE Web Accessibility Evaluation Tools](https://wave.webaim.org), but it is important to check the associated legislation carefully.
 - The date on which the data was last updated should be clearly indicated close to the visualisation.
 - The date can be given in a figure legend, particularly when the visualisation is static.
 This is most often seen in reports intended for print, e.g. [WHO’s monthly situation reports for COVID-19](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports).
 - On web-based, dynamic data dashboards, the date should be provided within a box/alert above/beside a visualisation.
 For examples, see the [COVID-19 Risk event tool](https://covid19risk.biosci.gatech.edu/), and [Data dashboards on the Swedish Pathogens Portal](https://www.pathogens.se/dashboards/).